 What percentage of IT budget should go to cybersecurity?

 Industry best practice is 10-15% of total IT budget for most organisations.
 Regulated industries such as financial services, healthcare, and government should target 15-18% to meet compliance requirements.
-SMBs are now averaging 14.8% of IT budget on security in 2026, up from 10.2% in 2022, driven by ransomware threats and cyber insurance requirements.
+Measured security spend averaged 10.9% of IT budget in 2025, down from 11.9% in 2024 (IANS / Artico Security Budget Benchmark) - the first decline in five years - as overall IT budgets grew faster than security spend.
 If your security spend is below 10%, you are likely exposed to risks that would cost far more to remediate after an incident.

 How should a cybersecurity budget be broken down?